0xa00/Arvis/README.md

 # Arvis

 Arvis is a Java application that can control a kernel mode device.
+I made this for easier hacking of EAC and BattlEye protected games and decided to release it.
+Please note that if you attempt to use this for an anti-cheat bypass, you may need to change the driver code.

 ## Features that are not implemented yet